Bhapa Ilish – Authentic Steamed Hilsa Recipe

 1. Use a stainless-steel tiffin box or any heatproof container with a tight lid.

-3. Arrange the marinated Hilsa pieces in a single layer.
+3. Arrange fish pieces in one layer.

 Step 5: Steaming the Bhapa Ilish